shurik179/yozh/docs/quickstart/installation.rst

 Next, you need to install Yozh Circuit Python library.
-Download the zip file of this library from FIXME and unzip to your computer.
-Find in the extracted archive file `yozh.mpy` and copy it to `lib` folder.
+Go to |github| and click on green ``Code`` button to download the zip file containing all Yozh designs and software.
+Extract the zip file to your computer.
+Find in the extracted archive file `python_library/yozh.py` and copy this file to `lib` folder.
 Now, you have all the libraries you need.

-Please note that extracted Yozh library archive also contains a folder `examples`.
+Please note that extracted Yozh \ archive also contains a folder `python_library/examples`.
 Move this folder to some convenient location on your computer - you will use it shortly.